cgarate/lotide/README.md

 # lotide
-An library exercise within the LHL Bootcamp program
+A library exercise within the LHL Bootcamp program